kloverde/jquery-AddRemoveTextbox/README.md

 | `startingNumber` | This setting is used only when `contiguous` is set to `true`. | null |
 | `addCallback` | A callback function to execute when a field is added.
 See the demo for more information. | null |
 | `removeCallback` | A callback function to execute when a field is removed.
 See the demo for more information. | null |

-## Thanks

-Do you like this library?
-Want to toss a few bucks my way to say thanks?
-I accept donations at https://paypal.me/KurtisLoVerde/5.
-Thank you for your support!